 Car theft and selling cars as junk cars has been an issue in North Carolina.
 Therefore, laws like N.C.G.S. § 20-62.1 regulate the buying and selling of some of the most stolen parts and most valuable aspects of junk cars, including catalytic converters and precious metals.

-What is the North Carolina car wrecking and disposal program?
+What is the North Carolina cash for junk cars program?

 In the humid climate typical of much of North Carolina, it's important for junk cars to be disposed of quickly.
 Metals quickly rust and break down, resulting in a bigger mess and a negative impact on the environment.

-Therefore, the North Carolina car wrecking and disposal program focuses on keeping junk cars from accumulating on public or private property.
+Therefore, the North Carolina cash for junk cars program focuses on keeping junk cars from accumulating on public or private property.
 It works to prevent vehicles or parts from being stolen and sold to junkyards, and encourages junkyards to process cars efficiently.

 Practices such as allowing pick-your-part junkyards make it much easier for junkyards in North Carolina.
 Allowing junkyards to sell parts directly to the public cuts out the middleman, reduces work for the junkyard, and enables greater returns.

-Why choose Junk Car Medics for your junk car salvage and removal?
+Why choose Junk Car Medics for your cash for junk car?